vektor-inc/slide/wca2023_long.md

 <!--
 In 2022
 I published Block theme X-T9 on wordpress.org
+As for the block theme, I'm still trial and error.

 I also make a living by developing and selling other plug-ins.
 -->